 About Grainger's Ads & Tracking Activities

-We use common tracking technologies on our websites and apps.
+We use a variety of tracking technologies on our websites and apps.
 We may use these tools on other platforms too, like email and social media sites.
-(In this document we call all of these platforms “Sites”).
-We collect personal information about users over time and across different Sites when you use these Sites.
-We also work with third parties that collect personal information this way.
-To do this, we or the third parties we work with use several common tracking tools.
-These may include browser cookies.
-We may also use web beacons, pixel tags, flash cookies, and similar technologies.
+In this document we call all of these websites, apps and platforms “Sites.”
+We, and third parties We work with, collect personal and non-personal information about users over time and across different Sites when you use these Sites.
+We collect this information using a variety of tracking tools including cookies, beacons, pixels, tags, statistical IDs, mobile advertising IDs, flash cookies, and similar technologies.

 We Use Tracking Technologies for a Variety of Reasons

-Tracking technologies are used to understand the activities and behaviors of our consumers and Site visitors.
-They are also used to better understand our Site users.
-We, or third parties we work with, do this for many reasons, including the following:
+Tracking technologies are used to understand the various activities and behaviors of our customers and Site visitors.
+We, or third parties we work with, do this for many reasons, including:

-• To recognize new visitors to our Sites.
+- To recognize new or past visitors to our Sites.

 How We Gather Relevant Information About You for Interest-Based Advertising